 In the Transition patch, set values for the object to animate between.
 For example, if we set each value next to Start to 0.9, the object will get very slightly bigger:

-Finally, it’s worth taking a look at the Curve value in the Transition patch.
-You can adjust this to set the pacing of the movement.
+Finally, it’s worth taking a look at the Curve value in the Transition patch, which you can adjust to set the pacing of the movement.
 It's worth experimenting with this option in your own effects.
+Learn more about adjusting the Curve value.